fpereiro/gotoB/tutorial/tutorial.md

 So there it is!
 In six functions, we have enabled an entire todo list app that will retain its information upon refreshing.
 While this is still yet too simple to be a real app, it's starting to get quite close to being one.

 You might have noticed that a lot of the functions now need to call each other.
 For example `addTodo` and `removeTodo` both invoke `placeTodos` and `saveTodos`.
-For now, this is manageable, but in a more complex app this will become harder to implement and to follow.
+For now, this is manageable, but in a more complex app this will become harder to implement and to understand.
 The essential problem is that of making sure that any changes are reflected both in the page and in the storage of todos.
 We'll see more of this problem in the chapters that follow.

 For now it's time to celebrate the completion of our todo app and move to our next app, the shopping cart!